 Best For: Private Cabins and Communal Meals

-Three Bars Ranch, a family-owned and operated dude ranch, is located in British Columbia, just a stone’s throw from Montana and Banff National Park.
+Three Bars Guest Ranch, a family-owned and operated dude ranch, is located in British Columbia, just a stone’s throw from Montana and Banff National Park.
 Families will enjoy private cabins and daily meals in a communal setting, where guests enjoy week-long visits together and fast become friends before the trip comes to an end.
 Daily horseback rides for all levels are available, as well as guided and non-guided hikes, mountain biking, river rafting and more.
 Each night, guests gather for drinks and dinner with the staff and enjoy games and entertainment as the stars come out and bonfires glow.

 14. The Resort at Paws Up – Greenough, MT